rickstaa/stable-gym/simzoo/envs/biological/oscillator/README.md

-# Oscillator gym environment
+# Oscillator gymnasium environment

-A gym environment for a synthetic oscillatory network of transcriptional regulators called a repressilator.
+A gymnasium environment for a synthetic oscillatory network of transcriptional regulators called a repressilator.
 A repressilator is a three-gene regulatory network where the dynamics of mRNA and proteins follow an oscillatory behaviour ([see Elowitch et al. 2000](https://www-nature-com.tudelft.idm.oclc.org/articles/35002125)